Intro

-Crypto trading means the trading of cryptocurrencies or digital currencies for other assets, such as conventional fiat money (for instance EUR, USD or GBP) or other digital currencies (such as BTH, ETH or RPL).
+Crypto trading means the trading of cryptocurrencies or digital currencies for other assets, such as conventional fiat money (for instance EUR, USD or GBP) or other digital currencies (such as BTC, ETH or RPL).
 Cryptocurrency trading might seem daunting at first and only accessible to the digitally savvy.

 While it does require some familiarity with the digital world, once you know the basics of crypto trading, it’s not that difficult to get started.
 So let's look at the basics of how digital currencies and cryptocurrency trading work and how you can take your first steps.